WeiguoMa/Quantum-C-EM/readme.md

-# Repository is used for Quantum error mitigation via different techniques
+# Quantum error mitigation via different techniques

 ## Noise simulation with Qutip as Full matrix

 ## Noise simulation with TensorNetwork as MPDO State
+Detailed information is provided in each project folder.